-Also works great on thin fabric where sewing machines almost always cause troubles.
+It also works great on the thin fabric where sewing machines almost always cause trouble.

 You can do hundreds of fancy stitches on Brother SE1900.
 What’s also great is that there are dozens of built-in embroidery designs and for each, you can choose a different color combination.